-Most people are familiar with Dick the Butcher’s famous line in Shakespeare’s King Henry VI, “now first thing we do, lets kill all the lawyers.”
-What most of those people do not know is that Shakespeare was really giving lawyers one of the greatest compliments ever.
-Just about assumes that this famous line is an expression of Shakespeare’s personal distain for lawyers.
-OF course, nothing could be further from the truth.
-Let’s look first to who made the statement…Dick the Butcher.
-In King Henry VI, Dick the Butcher was a dim witted, barbarous villain.
-His leader, so to speak, was John Cade, the leader of a band of rebels who were determined to overthrow the King.
-Neither Dick nor John was a good men and both were mentally challenged.
+Most people are familiar with Dick the Butcher’s famous line in Shakespeare’s King Henry VI, “Now first thing we do, let’s kill all the lawyers.”
+What does it mean?

+What most of those people do not know about the famous line in King Henry VI, by Shakespear, “Now first thing we do, let’s kill all the lawyers!” is that Shakespeare was really giving lawyers one of the greatest compliments of all time.
+Just about everyone assumes that this famous line is an expression of Shakespeare’s disdain for lawyers.
+Nothing could be further from the truth.
+Let’s look first to who made the statement, Dick the Butcher.
+In King Henry VI, Dick the Butcher was a dim-witted, barbarous villain.
+His leader, so to speak, was John Cade.
+Cade was the leader of a band of rebels who were determined to overthrow the King.
+Neither Dick nor John was a good man, and both were mentally challenged.

+Why would Shakespeare have a dumb, depraved, villainous character say, “kill all the lawyers”?
 Shakespeare believed that lawyers were protectors of law and order – the good guys.
-Naturally, Dick and John, who were bent on creating disorder and upheaval wanted to get rid of those who stand in the way of tyranny.
-First on the list were lawyers.
+Dick and John, who were bent on creating disorder and upheaval, wanted to get rid of those who stood in the way of tyranny.
+First on the list of those who protect against oppression, domination, and abuse by the government were lawyers.

 Shakespeare used Dick the Butcher to demonstrate the precious value of lawyers by having him call for the destruction of the single greatest threat to despoliation…attorneys.

 Aggressive and Effective Criminal Defense Attorneys at Affordable Rates